← Back to Malbork Castle Tickets

 What else can you see near Malbork the same day or weekend?

 Most international visitors base in Gdańsk and treat Malbork as a single full-day excursion.
-Gdańsk Old Town — the reconstructed Hanseatic merchant city on the Motława river — is itself a multi-day destination, with the Long Market, St Mary's Basilica (the largest brick church in the world by volume, paired with Malbork as a brick-Gothic showcase), the European Solidarity Centre, and the Westerplatte WWII memorial.
-From central Gdańsk the resort town of Sopot is 20 minutes by SKM commuter rail, with its long pier, broad Baltic beach, and a string of seafood restaurants.
-Toruń, a UNESCO Hanseatic gem and Copernicus's birthplace, is about 2.5 hours south by train and pairs well as a second-day excursion.
+Gdańsk Old Town — the reconstructed Hanseatic merchant city on the Motława river — is itself a multi-day destination, with the Long Market, St Mary's Basilica (one of the world's largest brick churches, paired with Malbork as a brick-Gothic showcase), the European Solidarity Centre, and the Westerplatte WWII memorial.
+From central Gdańsk the resort town of Sopot is roughly 20-30 minutes by SKM commuter rail, with its long pier, broad Baltic beach, and a string of seafood restaurants.
+Toruń, a UNESCO Hanseatic gem and Copernicus's birthplace, is approximately 2-3 hours south by train and pairs well as a second-day excursion.
 Closer in, the small town of Tczew on the Vistula and the Żuławy region's flat polders and Mennonite cottages can fill a half-day for visitors with a car.
 Malbork itself has a small museum-town centre worth an hour either side of the castle visit.

 Why book a skip-the-line ticket to Malbork?